whistlegraph/2022.aesthetic.computer/README.txt

 🌟 Projects In Progress 🌟

 *** 3D Rasterizer (3dline) ***
-  - [] Add an X on the ground... and maybe a horizon?
+  - [🟡] Add an X on the ground... and maybe a horizon?
+  - [] Make a good wasd / mouse fps camera.
+    - [] Also add keyboard-only controls.
+    - [] And touch-only controls.
+  - [] Draw a line from the 3d cursor in 3d space.
   - [] Add WebXR session.
   - [] Draw a line in webXR.
   - [] Optimize 3d line geometry / make a polyline function.